anastasiacodes/resume/README.md

 ## Create content

+This project is a-typical to most Hugo websites as content is typically created in the content folder.

-As directed in the theme [README](https://github.com/cowboysmall-tools/hugo-devresume-theme/blob/master/README.md), copy the `config.toml` to the root of your site.
+However, as directed in the theme [README](https://github.com/cowboysmall-tools/hugo-devresume-theme/blob/master/README.md), you will simply copy the `config.toml` to the root of your site.

 Change the `config.toml` input to match your resume input.